Johnston County fire truck rolls over while responding to Zebulon fire; 2 firefighters hurt

 ZEBULON, N.C.
-(WTVD) -- Two firefighters are hurt after a fire truck rolled over while responding to a Zebulon fire.
+(WTVD) -- Two firefighters were injured when their fire truck rolled over while on the way to help put out a fire in Zebulon.

-Sources told ABC11 a Corinth/Holders Volunteer Fire Department truck rolled over responding to a fire happening the 1300 block of Carroll Heights Road and two firefighters were hospitalized with non-life-threatening injuries.
+Sources told ABC11 a Corinth/Holders Volunteer Fire Department truck crashed while on the way to a fire happening the 1300 block of Carroll Heights Road; two firefighters were hospitalized with non-life-threatening injuries.

-The crash happened on Highway 96 just north of Highway 231, officials said.
+The crash happened on Highway 96 just north of Highway 231 around 7:30 p.m., officials said.

-Officials said Highway 231 is closed in both directions near NC-96 and is expected to reopen around 10:30 p.m.
+Highway 231 was closed in both directions near NC-96 but reopened just before 10:30 p.m.

 See breaking news?
 Tell us about it here.